Self-Care in Recovery: Fostering Compassion for Yourself

 In addition to your daily or weekly practices, you will also want to cultivate a new way of thinking about yourself.
 For many people struggling with substance use disorders or mental health issues, negative thought patterns are a constant threat to the balance they strive for.
 Part of your self-care routine should be setting aside time to show yourself forgiveness and compassion.

 Finding compassion for yourself is a process.
-Therapy, meditation and journaling can be powerful tools to help you develop this skill.
-It’s vital that you resist falling into a pattern of negative thinking about your past or current actions.
+Therapy, meditation, and journaling can be powerful tools for developing this skill.
+However, you must resist falling into a negative thinking pattern about your past or current actions.

 Avoiding the Negative Self-Talk

-Negative self-talk reinforces bad behaviors and leaves a person vulnerable to depression, anxiety and, ultimately, relapse.
+Negative self-talk reinforces lousy behavior and leaves a person vulnerable to depression, anxiety, and, ultimately, relapse.
 In counseling, you learn that identifying negative thoughts is the first step in loosening their hold on your life.

 If You’re Ready to Move Forward, Contact R&A Therapeutic Partners Today

-At R&A Therapeutic Partners, we help people find the path that works best for them.
-Your needs are unique to you, and we make it our priority to identify the tools that keep you engaged and thriving in your recovery.
-We encourage you to contact the Miami interventionists Raymond Estefania and Ana Moreno to find out the services R&A Therapeutic Partners offers.
+At R&A Therapeutic Partners, we help people find the best path for them.
+Your needs are unique, and we prioritize identifying the tools that keep you engaged and thriving in your Recovery.
+We encourage you to contact the Miami interventionists Raymond Estefania and Ana Moreno to learn about the services R&A Therapeutic Partners offers.
 Call us at 786-452-7352 to schedule your appointment.

 At R&A Therapeutic Partners Raymond Estefania and Ana Moreno specialize in substance use and mental health disorder evaluations, treatment, intervention and therapeutic/educational consulting for clients throughout the greater South Florida area, as well as nationally and internationally.
 For more resources and information please visit Therapeutic-Partners.com or on Facebook.